cloud-gov/cg-site/_docs/ops/service-disruption-guide.md

 * How long did the problem last, and at what time?
 * What was the effect on my applications and my own users?
 (This is important.)
 * How are you going to prevent it from happening again?
+* What public issue or ticket can I track to follow your progress?
 * What actions should I take, if any?

 They also have a baseline expectation that we have good answers to the following questions.
 The answers to these questions might be implied in your explanation, instead of being explicitly addressed: